 - Star Trek IV didn't have whales floating through the void, but implied that they had a strong connection with space, when the probe blasted weaponized frequency-shifted humpback whalesong into the depths of space.
 It was explained that the reason for the probe using whalesong was because the last time it had visited the Earth, humans had not yet evolved and that whales were the most intelligent organism at the time.
 When the probe returned, it expected to be able to talk to the whales again.
 (Eventual backstory in a novel revealed that the probe was designed by Sapient Cetaceans — dubbed "hyperdolphins" — on the other side of the galaxy, which might qualify as doubling the trope.)

-- The Hitchhiker's Guide to the Galaxy features a whale in space... although only for short.
+- The Hitchhiker's Guide to the Galaxy features a whale in space... although only for a short time.

-- The illustrated Discworld story The Last Hero includes a sketch drawn by Leonard of Quirm of a space-dragon that resembles a whale.
+- The Last Hero: The illustrations include a sketch drawn by Leonard of Quirm of a space-dragon that resembles a whale.
 It's not made clear if it actually exists or not (Leonard's notes indicate that the Giant Dung Beetle does exist, and the Imaginary Hull-Borer almost certainly doesn't, but don't comment on the space dragon either way).

-- Terry Pratchett's The Dark Side Of The Sun mentions several space-born species, and plot involves large creatures called sundogs.
-They can be hired to perform interstellar haulage service (thus falling into Living Ship category as well), usually carrying normal spaceship.
-That is, if specific individual is not stupid enough to devour ship instead.
+- Terry Pratchett's The Dark Side of the Sun mentions several space-born species, and the plot involves large creatures called sundogs.
+They can be hired to perform interstellar haulage service (thus falling into the Living Ship category as well), usually carrying a normal spaceship.
+That is, if specific individual is not stupid enough to devour the ship instead.